teddyaroca/Summer_2022_bioinformatics/README.md

 panaroo -t 16 -i *.gff -o panaroo_results --clean-mode strict -a core
 ```

-The code above is telling Panaroo to run using 16 threads (-t 16) utilizing all .gff files in the folder ('\*'.gff).
+The code above is telling Panaroo to run using 16 threads (-t 16) utilizing all .gff files in the folder (\*.gff).
 It is also telling Panaroo to write the results to the folder panaroo_results (-o), using strict filtering (--clean-mode strict), and to create a core genome alignment (-a).Panaroo produces a large number of output files for downstream analysis and visualization.
 In fact, the majority of these output files are formatted identically.
 Therefore, you can use the [link](https://sanger-pathogens.github.io/Roary/) provided above from Roary to understand more about the output files and what you can with them.
 Again, of particular interest will be the core genome alignment (ending in .aln) which can be used to create a phylogenetic tree (see next step).

 # Tree Building